TheSerialLearner/detection-rules-analysis-toolkit/README.md

 ## Overview

-The Security Rule Analysis Toolkit allows you to:
+The Detection Rules Analysis Toolkit allows you to:
 - Download and parse rules from multiple security rule repositories
 - Group similar rules using various clustering and similarity techniques
 - Categorize rules based on MITRE ATT&CK tactics and techniques